10 CSR 10-6.261 - Control of Sulfur Dioxide Emissions

 H. Measures taken to remedy the situation which caused the SO2 excess emissions and the measures taken or planned to prevent the recurrence of these situations;

-3. Maintain a record of data, calculations, results, records, and reports from any SO2 emissions performance test, SO2 continuous emission monitoring, fuel deliveries, and/or fuel sampling tests; and
+2. Maintain a record of any applicable data, calculations, results, records, and reports from any SO2 emissions performance test, SO2 continuous emission monitoring, fuel deliveries, and/or fuel sampling tests that are necessary to determine compliance with the requirements of this rule; and

 1. The name, address, and contact information of the fuel supplier;